Spring 2017 First-Time Freshman Advising Checklist

 NOTE: It is the sole responsibility of the student to withdraw from classes.
 Failure to follow formal withdrawal procedures may result in an obligation to pay fees, the assignment of failing grades, and the need to reapply for admission to the university.

 - Send Admissions and Records your final, official high school transcript showing completion of your final semester and verifying your graduation date as soon as your senior year ends.
 If you have completed college-level course work at a California community college during high school or the summer immediately after graduation, find out if you can send electronic transcripts through eTranscript California.
-Final transcripts are due no later than August 12, 2016.

 - Be sure to meet the CSU immunization requirement for measles, rubella and hepatitis B. If you attended a California public middle or high school, you have probably met the requirements.
 If not, complete the measles and rubella immunization requirement as soon as possible, but no later than these semesters: